 Editor’s Note: The following text is a verbatim transcription of an article featuring stories by Captain William O. Benson (1911-1986).
 Beginning in 1971, Benson, a retired tugboat captain, reminisced about his 40 years on the Hudson River in a regular column for the Kingston (NY) Freeman’s Sunday Tempo magazine.
-Captain Benson's articles were compiled and transcribed by HRMM volunteers Carl and Joan Mayer.
+Captain Benson's articles were compiled and transcribed by HRMM volunteer Carl Mayer.
 See more of Captain Benson’s articles here.
 This article was originally published October 13, 1974.

 Ever since the rumble of summer thunder in the Catskills was attributed by Washington Irving to a form of bowling by his merry little men, the Hudson Valley has had a certain renown for its thunder and lightning storms.
 Many a boatman has been a witness to spectacular lightning displays, primarily because his boat has been in the middle of the river and he had, as a result, a particularly good vantage point.

 There have been a number of instances where river boats have even been struck by lightning, although I don’t know of a single instance where a boat has been seriously damaged as a result.
 This has probably been due, I suppose, to the fact the boat has been effectively grounded by the water on which it floated.